peaclab/Prodigy/README.md

 python reproducibility_experiments.py
 ```

+5. Go grab a coffee or have lunch

-5. The script generates the following outputs:
+6. The script generates the following outputs:

 - Output directories:
   - The `output_dir` directory (specified in the parameters) will be created if it does not exist.